The franchise business will contact you by means of email and/ or telephone only to the email address and phone number you have provided.

 Crêpeaffaire has outlets at Birmingham Grand Central, Brighton, Bristol, Cambridge, Cardiff St, David’s, Chester, Chiswick, Kidzania (White City, London), Leeds Trinity, London Islington, London Spitalfields, Luton Airport, Newcastle Eldon Square, Stratford and Wimbledon.

-They also has branches in Kuwait, Saudi Arabia and the Netherlands.
+It also has branches in Kuwait, Saudi Arabia and the Netherlands.

 It was announced in 2018 that founder Daniel Spinath has been making plans to take on the USA, where the market has no branded chains on a national level that focus on crêpes, with the first Crêpeaffaire planned to open in the first half of 2019.